Eppo-exp/eppo-docs/docs/data-management/definitions/fact-sql.md

 Once you have finished defining your Fact SQL, click **Save & Close**.
 You can now repeat this process for other fact tables, or continue on to create [Metrics](https://docs.geteppo.com/metric-quickstart) from your new Facts.

 #### Adding Partition Keys (optional)
-If your table has a partition on a different column other than the event timestamp (i.e. event date), Eppo can use it for filtering queries more efficiently.
+If your table is partitioned on a different column than the event timestamp (i.e. event date), Eppo can leverage the partition column to create more efficient queries.

 To specify a partition key, map the column to the Partition Date field.